MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/troubleshoot-long-running-queries-using-event-log.md

 ---
-title: "Troubleshooting: Using the Event Log to Monitor Long Running SQL Queries in Dynamics NAV"
+title: "Troubleshooting: Using the Event Log to Monitor Long Running SQL Queries in Microsoft Dynamics 365 Business Central"
 description: This topic describes how to troubleshoot long running SQL queries that use the event viewer. ms.custom: na ms.date: 06/13/2018